Reviewed by Annabel

 Excepting Fever Pitch and Slam (his YA book) I’ve read and enjoyed all of Hornby’s novels and would pitch Funny Girl in the upper middle.
 It is always entertaining and doesn’t try to be an outright comedy itself.
 Instead, it shows how comedy can be created and that glimpse behind the scenes is altogether more fascinating.
 The ending, when it comes, is rather well-done, but I’m not telling.

-Hornby has been busy adapting other books into screenplays recently, (Cheryl Strayed’s Wild, and Colm Tóibín’s Brooklyn – I shall look forward to seeing the latter in particular) – I do hope he doesn’t leave it another five years until his next novel.
+Hornby has been busy adapting other books into screenplays recently, (Cheryl Strayed’s Wild, and Colm Tóibín’s Brooklyn – I shall look forward to seeing the latter in particular) – however, I do hope he doesn’t leave it another five years until his next novel.

 Annabel is one of the Shiny New Books Editors and as a child her family would definitely have watched Barbara (and Jim), ‘the silly old moo’ of Till Death Us Do Part being deemed rather too rude for young minds!